Luos-io/Documentation/get-started/get-started1.md

 1. First, download and install it following the [PlatformIO installation page](https://platformio.org/install/ide?install=vscode).
 2. When it is done, open the VS Code editor.
-3. Throught the _Get started_, you will need to enter some command lines in a terminal.
+3. Throught this _Get started_, you will need to enter some command lines in a terminal.
 You can either use the terminal from VS Code, or use your favorite one.

 <div align="center">
   <Image src="/img/get-started/get-started-1.png" darkSrc="/img/get-started/get-started-1.png"/>
 </div>